tbrowder/nwflug-web-devel/setuid-progs/README.txt

   User apache
   Group web-content

-Two programs to be transfered to the remote server in your user account:
+Four programs to be transferred to the remote server in your user account:

-  copywebsites                  # a binary executable cp-incoming-web-site-files.sh # a shell script to copy files and set permissions
+  on-server-copy-websites      # a binary executable on-server-copy-websites.sh   # a shell script to copy files and set permissions on-server-copy-httpdconf     # a binary executable on-server-copy-httpdconf.sh  # a shell script to copy files and set permissions

 Steps: